 The Company or one of its subsidiaries generally is entitled to a deduction for compensation paid provided the compensation is reasonable.
 However, Section 162(m) of the Code disallows a compensation deduction for compensation paid to the principal executive officer and any of the other three highest compensated officers (other than the principal financial officer) of the Company in excess of \$1,000,000 each in any taxable year of the Company, except that compensation that is performance-based may be excluded from this deduction limitation.
-(The \$1,000,000 deduction limit is reduced by the amount of any compensation deduction disallowed under the immediately preceding paragraph.)
-The Second Amended and Restated Plan is intended to be structured so that compensation arising from the exercise of certain grand-fathered awards should be performance-based within the meaning of Section 162(m) of the Code.
+(The \$1,000,000 deduction limit is reduced by the amount of any compensation arising from the exercise of certain grand-fathered awards should be performance-based within the meaning of Section 162(m) of the Code.
 Nevertheless, it is possible that such awards may be made which may be subject to the limits of Section 162(m) of the Code.